 I’m loving my air fryer right now, and I’ve been collecting vegan air fryer recipes for quick-and-easy breakfasts, lunches, suppers, and snacks.
 Below is a growing list of vegan air fryer recipes, plus a little FAQ, in case you need help choosing or using your air fryer.

 I know, you don’t need yet another kitchen gadget taking up pantry and counter space.
 I hear you.
 I was like you.
-And then, one afternoon I threw caution to the wind, ordered my GoWISE air fryer, and haven’t looked back.
+And then, one afternoon I threw caution to the wind, ordered my GoWISE air fryer, and haven’t looked back (Update 9/7/2017: I have since replaced my GoWISE with a Philips air fryer).
 I’ve posted a few air fryer recipes here, but if you follow me on Instagram, you probably have a better idea of the true depths of my air fryer obsession.

 If you’re wondering how an air fryer works and what makes it special (besides sheer cooking speed), check out this ode to my air fryer that I wrote for Care2.